 - Decompose and extract context from complex documents, such as legal briefings, multilanguage research papers, architecture blueprints and surveys.

 - Evaluate relevance for search engine optimization and to monetize searches.

 - Assess social content for relevance and preferences and to monitor for hate speech and misinformation.

 - Label images and videos for entity recognition (annotation), helping users query with natural language.

 Source: Senthil Kumar, partner, Infosys Consulting

 AI and automation in HR

-In HR, embedding AI in IT infrastructure is streamlining the analytics companies use to vet résumés, analyze the performance of new hires, automatically provision IT resources needed by new hires and improve the delivery of training services.
+In HR, embedding AI in IT infrastructure is streamlining the analytics companies use to vet résumés, analyze the performance of hires, automatically provision IT resources needed by hires and improve the delivery of training services.

 "The average résumé is looked at by a recruiter for only six seconds, creating a significant margin for missed opportunities in the talent recruitment process," said Aarti Borkar, formerly with IBM Watson's talent and collaboration group, and now vice president of IBM security.

 AI can take that candidate's résumé and develop a robust profile of skills and proficiencies, allowing recruiters to make a more accurate assessment in the same six seconds.
 AI can also boost retention by enabling better and more personalized career-development programs.